 This is a quick guide to help you understand the process of being Registered Seller of Dogs in Ireland, and the some background about the new law.
 This requirement also holds true if you sell or supply other pet animals (cats, rabbits, birds etc.), not just dogs.
-As soon as you sell or supply 6 pets in a year you are required to register.

 Since February 2020, the way that we breed and sell dogs in Ireland has changed.
 And many would argue that it’s for the better.
 The new regulations that came into force are designed to regulate the industry and ensure that animal welfare is a priority at all times.
 But what does this mean for people who would like to breed their dogs?
 Can anyone still sell a puppy?

 The simple answer to that is yes, anyone can still sell a puppy provided that it is microchipped.